RichardRed0x/dcrwords/README.md

 A system for facilitating the [submission and discussion of proposals](https://proposals.decred.org/) in an environment with transparent censorship.

 **Proof-of-Work mining:**
 The process by which Proof-of-Work (PoW) miners validate blocks of transactions.
 In this process, miners compute hashes until the block header is below the target difficulty.
-(SETH: review for accuracy.
-Expand?)

 **Difficulty:**
 Difficulty is a measure of how difficult it is to mine a new block (i.e. find a hash below a given target).
 In Decred, the PoW difficulty is calculated from the exponentially weighted average of differences in previous block times.